On a generalization of affinoid varieties

-\begin{rmk} Our main objects of study will be the algebra $W_k^n$ and its quotients.
+\begin{rmk} Our main objects of study will be the algebras $W_k^n(\rho)$ and their quotients.
 If $k$ is trivially valued then $W_k^n = T_k^n(1) = k [X_1, ..., X_n]$, the Tate algebra of $k$ and so our constructions will reduce to Berkovich theory.
-Hence we will suppose in the following that $k$ is not trivially valued with in mind the fact that everything works in a easier way also if the valuation of $k$ is trivial. \end{rmk}
+So, in this work, we have nothing new to add to the theory in the case of trivially valued field. \end{rmk}